neondatabase/website/content/docs/serverless/serverless-driver.md

 };
 ```

+### Configuration options for `Pool` and `Client`

+There are additional configuration options that apply to `Pool` and `Client`.
+See [Options and configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#options-and-configuration), in the driver's GitHub repository, for information.

 ## More examples

-Neon provides an example application to help you get started with the Neon serverless driver on Vercel Edge Functions or Cloudflare Workers.
+Neon provides an example application to help you get started with the Neon serverless driver.
 The application generates a `JSON` listing of the 10 nearest UNESCO World Heritage sites using IP geolocation (data copyright © 1992 – 2022 UNESCO/World Heritage Centre).

 ![UNESCO World Heritage sites app](/docs/relnotes/unesco_sites.png)

 There are different implementations of the application to choose from:

-- [neondatabase/neon-vercel-rawsql](https://github.com/neondatabase/neon-vercel-rawsql) demonstrates using raw SQL with Neon's serverless driver on Vercel Edge Functions.
+- [Raw SQL + Vercel Edge Functions](https://github.com/neondatabase/neon-vercel-rawsql) demonstrates using raw SQL with Neon's serverless driver on Vercel Edge Functions.
-- [neondatabase/neon-vercel-http](https://github.com/neondatabase/neon-vercel-http) demonstrates Neon's serverless driver over HTTP on Vercel Edge Functions.
+- [Raw SQL via https + Vercel Edge Functions](https://github.com/neondatabase/neon-vercel-http) demonstrates Neon's serverless driver over HTTP on Vercel Edge Functions.
-- [neondatabase/serverless-cfworker-demo](https://github.com/neondatabase/serverless-cfworker-demo) demonstrates using the Neon serverless driver on Cloudflare Workers and employs caching for high performance.
+- [Raw SQL + Cloudflare Workers](https://github.com/neondatabase/serverless-cfworker-demo) demonstrates using the Neon serverless driver on Cloudflare Workers and employs caching for high performance.
 There is an accompanying blog post for this example.
 See [Edge-compatible Serverless Driver for Postgres](https://neon.tech/blog/serverless-driver-for-postgres).
-- [neondatabase/neon-vercel-kysely](https://github.com/neondatabase/neon-vercel-kysely) demonstrates using [kysely](https://github.com/koskimas/kysely) and [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) with Neon's serverless driver on Vercel Edge Functions.
+- [Kysely + Vercel Edge Functions](https://github.com/neondatabase/neon-vercel-kysely) demonstrates using [kysely](https://github.com/koskimas/kysely) and [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) with Neon's serverless driver on Vercel Edge Functions.
 Kysely is a type-safe and autocompletion-friendly typescript SQL query builder. `kysely-codegen` generates Kysely type definitions from your database.
-- [neondatabase/neon-vercel-zapatos](https://github.com/neondatabase/neon-vercel-zapatos) demonstrates using [Zapatos](https://jawj.github.io/zapatos/) with Neon's serverless driver on Vercel Edge Functions.
+- [Zapatos + Vercel Edge Functions](https://github.com/neondatabase/neon-vercel-zapatos) demonstrates using [Zapatos](https://jawj.github.io/zapatos/) with Neon's serverless driver on Vercel Edge Functions.
 Zapatos offers zero-abstraction Postgres for TypeScript.